AscensionEngineering/ascensionengineering.github.io/_posts/2015-07-01-lab-5-speed-game-1.markdown

 categories: others
 ---

-It’s time for a fun lab!
-For this lab, we’re going to use two buttons, the piezo speaker, and several LEDs
+It's time for a fun lab!
+For this lab, we’re going to use two buttons, the piezo speaker, and several LEDs!

 The goal of this lab is to build a speed game.
 The gameplay should be as follows: